 In person classes only

 - Classes are held inside classrooms and conference rooms within the library.
-Classroom 1 and Conference Room B are on the library’s main floor.
+Conference Room B is on the library’s main floor.
 Classroom 2 is on the library’s upper floor.

 - Unless otherwise stated in the class description, desktop computers and/or laptops are provided for classes and are configured with software and files used in the class.
 You may be able to bring your own laptop as an accommodation.
 Please let us know if you use a Mac, Windows, or other device.
 We will contact you regarding any software or file installation logistics prior to the class.